macbury/GunplaESPKit/README.md

 This code is designed for automating the LED control in my Gundam models using HomeAssistant (https://www.home-assistant.io/).
 Initially, I considered using ESPHome, but I needed more advanced features like power-on effects and diverse animations, particularly for elements like GN Drives.

+## How it works

+This software is composed of two parts.
+ESP32 Firmware and PWA React app that can upload firmware and configure HomeKit accessories on board.
+Web dashboard is using WebBluetooth to manage board and WebSerial to upload firmware.
+Everything stays in the browser.

+## UI
 ![1](docs/1.png)
 ![2](docs/2.png)
 ![3](docs/3.png)